afombravo/2FAST2Q/README.md

 # On linux (Ubuntu)

 # 1.
-Obtain the .csv file with the sgRNAs like in setp 1 of MSwindows/macOS instructions.
+Obtain the .csv file with the sgRNAs like in step 1 of MSwindows/macOS instructions.

 # 2.
 Download the Crispery software version appropriate to the intended operating system, as well as the provided template “inputs.txt” file, into the same folder.